ERC-2771 (recommended)

 is correct and accessible from within your target contract.

-Please refer to the contract addresses section to find out which Gelato relay address to use as a trustedForwarder
+Please refer to the section to find out which Gelato relay address to use as a trustedForwarder

 .
 Use GelatoRelay1BalanceERC2771.sol